RotemC1990/TheTrainerGA/README.md

-﻿# The Trainer - With Genetic Algorithm
+﻿# The Trainer - With Generic Algorithm

 The trainer is an application for android and ios.